-With over 60 thousand new construction jobs created in Brazil in the first two months of 2020 (against around 25 thousand in the previous year), there was a lot of optimism for the sector in the beginning of the year.
-But with the first COVID-19 case reported in Brazil in the end of February, and the number of deaths reaching the second highest in the world, the scenario changed.
-As of June 2020, the construction industry in the country was forecast to contract by almost two percent that year, down from a previously anticipated growth of 1.7 percent.
-However, with an average growth of 1.8 percent expected between 2021 and 2024, there is still room for optimism.
+As investor confidence started to build up again, and with over 60 thousand new construction jobs created in Brazil in the first two months of 2020, the sector enjoyed a very positive outlook in the beginning of the year.
+But with the first COVID-19 case reported in the end of February, and the number of deaths soon reaching the second highest in the world, the scenario changed.
+By June, the construction industry in the country was estimated to contract by almost two percent in 2020, down from a previously anticipated growth of 1.7 percent.
+Nevertheless, with the year finishing at a positive balance of over 105 thousand jobs created in the sector and a forecast average growth of 1.8 percent between 2021 and 2024, there is still room for optimism.